First Time User? Sign Up Now

 For information about the treatments listed below, see the Treatment Option Overview section.

-Treatment of low-risk classic Hodgkin lymphoma in children may include the following:
+Treatment of newly diagnosed low-risk classic Hodgkin lymphoma in children may include the following:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of intermediate-risk classic Hodgkin lymphoma in children may include the following:
+Treatment of newly diagnosed intermediate-risk classic Hodgkin lymphoma in children may include the following:

-Treatment of high-risk classic Hodgkin lymphoma in children may include the following:
+Treatment of newly diagnosed high-risk classic Hodgkin lymphoma in children may include the following:

-Treatment of nodular lymphocyte-predominant childhood Hodgkin lymphoma may include the following:
+Treatment of newly diagnosed nodular lymphocyte-predominant Hodgkin lymphoma in children may include the following:

 Treatment of primary refractory or recurrent childhood Hodgkin lymphoma may include the following: